BradB132/MaPL/Generator/README.md

 1. **Schema Validation**
     * Verify that the collection of all EaSL files are valid unto themselves.
 1. **Data Validation**
-    * Verify that all XML data conforms correctly to the EaSL schema.
+    * Verify that all XML data conforms correctly to the EaSL schema(s).
 1. **Script-based generation**
     * Execute any specified MaPL scripts.
-Scripts have access to an API that exposes all schema and XML data.
+Scripts have access to an [API](./Executable/MaPLGeneratorAPI.mapl) that exposes all schema and XML data.
 Scripts can specify which file to output to, and how to format that output.

 ## Command line interface